How to thread sketch with your sewing machine | Madam Sew

 Also try out a zig-zag stitch to see what effect that might give to your drawing.

-After getting used to the presser foot it was time to test if I would be able to follow the lines of the design after drawing them on the fabric.
-I drew some straight lines, some curves and some sharp corners and practiced away.
-I didn’t succeed in following the marks exactly but after some practicing I thought I got close enough.
+After getting used to the presser foot test if you can follow the lines of a design after drawing it on the fabric.
+I first drew some straight lines, then some curves, followed by some sharp corners and practiced away.
+At first it was hard to follow the marks exactly but after some practicing I got close enough and decided to give it a go.

 Now it is time to transfer the design to the fabric.
 I used heat erasable fabric markers because they glide smoothly over the fabric leaving clear thin lines and when I made an error I could easily erase that part with my iron and give it another shot.